kkuriboh/quake-log-parser/README.md

 - player 1 changes the nickname outside the match
 - player 1 reconnects and receives a different identifier (in the log, identifiers are just simple integers given to the player based on the order they have joined the match, so they can changee on reconnect)

-now a player that has some history in the match, is being identified as a different player, since we can't properly identify them.
+Now a player that has some history in the match, is being identified as a different player, since we can't properly identify them.

 ### Future considerations
 1. the `ShutdownGame` event may not be needed, so we may consider its removal